GeoscienceAustralia/PyRate/pbs/README.md

 ## Installation

-1. Create a new virtualenv for pyrate:
+1. Create a new virtualenv for PyRate:
 ```bash
 $ mkvirtualenv --system-site-packages pyrate
 ```